The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Acknowledgements

 \section{Acknowledgements}

-F. Cullen, R.\,J. McLure, D.\,J. McLeod, J.\,S.~Dunlop, C. Donnan, R. Begley and M.\,L. Hamadouche, acknowledge the support of the Science and Technology Facilities Council.
+F. Cullen and T. M. Stanton acknowledge support from a UKRI Frontier Research Guarantee Grant (PI Cullen; grant reference EP/X021025/1).
+R.\,J. McLure, D.\,J. McLeod, J.\,S.~Dunlop, C. Donnan, R. Begley and M.\,L. Hamadouche, acknowledge the support of the Science and Technology Facilities Council.
 A.\,C. Carnall thanks the Leverhulme Trust for their support via a Leverhulme Early Career Fellowship.
-RB acknowledges support from an STFC Ernest Rutherford Fellowship [grant number ST/T003596/1].
+R.\,A.\,A. Bowler acknowledges support from an STFC Ernest Rutherford Fellowship (grant number ST/T003596/1).

-Based on observations collected at the European Southern Observatory under ESO programme ID 179.A-2005 and 198.A-2003 and on data products produced by CALET and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.
+We would like to thank Aaron Yung for kindly helping with the \textsc{sc-sam} lightcone data.
+We would also like to thank Dan Magee for useful discussions and support in the data reduction process.
+This work is based on observations collected at the European Southern Observatory under ESO programme ID 179.A-2005 and 198.A-2003 and on data products produced by CALET and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.